jundalisay/reveal/content/_index.md

 <h4 style="color: white; background-color: black; opacity: .9;">Crises Can be Predicted</h4>

 <small style="color: white; background-color: black; opacity: .8; padding: 15px;">
-The Pattern of Money and Crises helped us create a model that predicted a global stagflation starting from 2019, eventually leading to war.
+The Pattern of Money and Crises helped us create a model that predicted <b>a global stagflation starting from 2019</b>, eventually leading to war.

 Governments will not be able to solve it because all governments are money-minded (*mukhang pera*).
 </small>